Midohajhouj/NetSentinel/README.md

 ## 📝 Logging

-NetSentinel logs all detected threats and actions to `netsentinel.log` in the current directory.
+NetDefender logs all detected threats and actions to `netdefender.log` in the current directory.
 This includes detailed information about potential attacks and blocked IPs.

 ---